Pennywise007/WhatsappScheduler/README.md

 ./build.sh
 ```

+3. Run the application

-4. The application will automatically open in your browser at: `http://localhost:8080`
+3. The application will automatically open in your browser at: `http://localhost:8080`

 ## Usage